nicklockwood/Expression/README.md

 .postfix(String)
 ```

 These symbols represent *operators*.
 Operators can be one or more characters long, and can contain almost any symbol that wouldn't conflict with a valid identifier name.
+To verify that a given character sequence is safe for use as an operator, you can use the `Expression.isValidOperator()` method.

 You can overload existing infix operators with a post/prefix variant, or vice-versa.
 Disambiguation depends on the white-space surrounding the operator (which is the same approach used by Swift).

 Any valid identifier may also be used as an infix operator, by placing it between two operands, or as a postfix operator, by placing it after an operand.
 For example, you could define `m` and `cm` as postfix operators when handling distance logic, or use `and` as a more readable alternative to the boolean `&&` operator.